Preciseful/Voidelle/README.md

 ## This tool
 It is meant to be used as a way to interact with a voidelle filesystem.
+The `Filesystem` folder contains a drop-in for baremetal kernels. (certain modifications may be necessary)

 ### Build
 1. Clone the repository.